 The EB-5 Investor Visa allows foreign nationals to obtain U.S. residency by investing in a new commercial enterprise that creates at least 10 full-time jobs for qualified U.S. workers.
 Most applicants choose to invest through USCIS-designated regional centers, which manage projects and help ensure compliance with federal requirements.

 To qualify, investors must make a minimum investment of $800,000 in a Targeted Employment Area (TEA), defined as a rural region or area with high unemployment, or $1,050,000 in other, non-TEA locations.
-These thresholds were set under the EB-5 Reform and Integrity Act of 2022 and remain current as of 2025.
+These thresholds were set under the EB-5 Reform and Integrity Act of 2022 and remain current.

 Approved applicants, along with their spouse and unmarried children under 21, receive a conditional Green Card, which can later be upgraded to lawful permanent resident status after fulfilling job creation and investment requirements.
 Naturalization requires 30 months of physical presence in the U.S. within the five years preceding the citizenship application.